-- Adjustment of prosthetic or orthopedic appliances that most others would usually be able to perform alone.
+- Adjusting prosthetic or orthopedic appliances that most others would usually be able to manage alone.

-Other criteria that qualifies a veteran to receive A&A benefits include:
+Other criteria that qualify a veteran to receive A&A benefits include:

 - If the veteran’s mental disability requires the regular care of another person in order to protect them from hazards in their daily environment;

-- If the veteran is “bedridden,” meaning that their medical condition is so severe that it requires the veteran to remain in bed.
+- If the veteran is “bedridden,” meaning that their medical condition is so severe that it requires them to remain in bed.
 This does not apply to a temporary, prescribed period of bedrest.

-There are many different “levels” of SMC used to clearly define the additional compensation to which a veteran is entitled based on their service-connected medical condition(s).
-The SMC level for veterans requiring regular A&A is SMC(r); this level of SMC is split into SMC(r1) and SMC(r2):
+There are various “levels” of SMC used to clearly define the additional compensation to which a veteran is entitled based on their service-connected medical condition(s).
+The SMC level for veterans requiring regular A&A is SMC(r); this level of SMC is split into SMC(r1) and SMC(r2).

-- SMC (r1) is given if the veteran’s aid and attendance can be performed by non-medical professional, such as family member.
+- SMC (r1)—This level is given if the veteran’s aid and attendance can be performed by a non-medical professional, such as a family member.

 In order to determine if you qualify for an Enhanced Pension based on the need for regular aid and attendance, it is important to first understand what a standard VA pension is, and the criteria you must meet in order to receive it.